Early Acceptance Programs: TTU School of Law

 - have an LSAT score that places them in the top half nationwide;

-- have an SAT of at least 1300 or an ACT of at least 29; and
+- have an SAT of at least 1300 or an ACT of at least 29;

 Students will apply during the fall semester of their third year (or during the fall semester of a year in which they are classified as juniors) and must have taken the LSAT by December of that year.
 Students who receive and accept an Early Decision must commit to enroll at the Texas Tech University School of Law and may not apply to other law schools.
 The Admissions Committee applies the same standards and procedures for Early Decision applicants and applicants reviewed under the traditional admission process.

-|Meet all entrance criteria of program|
+|Meet all entrance criteria of program.|

-|Develop a 4-yr plan of both volunteer experiences and extracurricular activities with evidence of leadership skills.
-Join PLAW student organization such as Phi Alpha Delta|
+|Develop a 4-year plan of both volunteer experiences and extracurricular activities with evidence of leadership skills.
+Join Pre-Law student organization such as Phi Alpha Delta.|

-|Choose course work providing significant opportunities for reading, writing, and public speaking as well as supplying a critical understanding of human values and institutions (political, economic, and social) and the ability to think creatively|
+|Choose course work providing significant opportunities for reading, writing, and public speaking as well as supplying a critical understanding of human values and institutions (political, economic, and social) and the ability to think creatively.|

-|Study for LSAT or take review class (www.lsac.org)
+|Study for LSAT or take review class (www.lsac.org).

-Attend ACTT workshops on financial aid and application/test prep www.prelaw.ttu.edu
+Attend ACTT workshops on financial aid and application/test prep www.prelaw.ttu.edu.

 |June||Take LSAT (scores from multiple tests are typically averaged by many law schools; Students with LSAT scores below the TTU median should consider retaking the exam).
 Score must be in top half of national scores.|

-|Begin drafts of personal statement and consider writers for 2 letters of recommendation|
+|Begin drafts of personal statement and consider writers for 2 letters of recommendation.|

-|Keep PLAW designation after declaring major|
+|Keep PLAW designation after declaring major.|

-|4 long semesters (fall/spring) prior to graduation|
+|4 long semesters (Fall/Spring) prior to graduation|

 |Sept 1-Nov 1||

-Submit certification form to Honors College at time of application
+Submit certification form to Honors College at time of application.

-Certification Checklist (this form will also be used for possible scholarships)
+Certification Checklist (this form will also be used for possible scholarships).

-|January||$750 deposit required for those accepted to program|
+|January||$750 deposit required for those accepted to program.|

-|Notify Merit Scholarship Office of transfer to law school|
+|May||Notify Merit Scholarship Office of transfer to School of Law.|

 |Year of Graduation|

-|Maintain active status with Honors College and complete Honors requirements by graduation|
+|Sept||Maintain active status with Honors College and complete Honors requirements by graduation.|

-|Maintain cumulative GPA requirement of 3.5|
+|Maintain cumulative GPA requirement of 3.5.|

-|Students in EDP enter law school the following fall|
+|May||Students in EDP enter School of Law the following Fall Semester|